INFO8003-1 Reinforcement Learning

 Exam

-The modalities for the exam and a list of potential questions can be downloaded here.
+The exam modalities and a list of potential questions can be downloaded here.

 The schedule is available here.

-If you do not plan to pass the oral exam, please send us an email at arthur.louette@uliege.be.
-Also tell us as soon as possible if you have a problem with the exam schedule.
+If you do not plan to take the oral exam, please email us at arthur.louette@uliege.be.
+Also, tell us as soon as possible if you have a problem with the exam schedule.

 Highly recommended books